-This list is in no way complete – these were just on the top of my head.
+This list is in no way complete – these were just off the top of my head.

-This entire blog is dedicated to giving you free resources of home-based jobs, so I recommend you stick around and check out more posts.
+This entire blog is dedicated to giving you free resources for home-based jobs, so I recommend you stick around and check out more posts.

 The Bottom Line

 I’ve been telling you to stay away from envelope stuffing jobs from home since I founded this site back in 2007.
-It wasn’t a legitimate gig then, and it won’t be legit ever.
+It wasn’t a legitimate gig then, and it will never be legit.
+Ever.

-I understand that working from home is dream many of us would like to turn real, but I recommend you be careful with online jobs you plan to work on.
+I understand that working from home is a dream that many of us would like to turn into reality, but I recommend you be careful with online jobs you plan to work on.

 There are plenty of income-generating gigs online, both for those who just need side cash and those who prefer to leave their desk jobs for a more flexible home-based job.
 You don’t have to subject yourself to something as mind-numbing as envelope stuffing jobs from home.